MatMoore/online-board-games-and-party-games/remote-friendly-print-games.md

-# Games that can be adapted for remote play
+# Tabletop games that can be adapted for remote play

 ## Tips